 An instrument I have used and favor is called a convertible debt obligation.
 In this structure you obtain financing from an investor in the form of debt, with built in performance metrics.
 If for some reason, you fail to perform the debt can convert into equity and a very favorable valuation for the investor.
 This incentivizes the business owner to perform to avoid a new partner or losing control of the business.
 A partner from hell doesn’t go away unless they are bought out.
 They will very often have a say in the business and will feed from the profits for as long as they remain owners.
 Debt, even expensive debt, is far more forgiving.
 Once it is paid – it is done and gone.
 Structured properly, convertible debt obligations can work out very well, but I suggest you speak to someone who has done them before so you get can get a realistic deal done.
 Once you come to terms, tear it apart and look for the downside before you sign.
 If you can live with the worst possible outcome – then it’s good.

 Good luck in your hunt for capital.
-If you have questions or would like to discuss your business you can email me at email@example.com.
+If you have any questions or just want to discuss your business, please contact me at email@example.com